1. Introduction

 .build();

-CSVReaderBuilder allows one to skip the column headings and set parsing rules through CSVParserBuilder.
+CSVReaderBuilder allows us to skip the column headings and set parsing rules through CSVParserBuilder.

-Using CSVParserBuilder, we can choose a custom column separator, ignore or handle quotations marks, state how we'll handle null fields, and how to interpret escaped characters.
-For more information on these configuration settings please refer to the official specification docs.
+Using CSVParserBuilder, we can choose a custom column separator, ignore or handle quotations marks, state how we’ll handle null fields, and how we’ll interpret escaped characters.
+For more information on these configuration settings, please refer to the official specification docs.

-As always, please remember to close all your Readers to prevent memory leaks!
+As always, we need to remember to close all our Readers to prevent memory leaks.

 3.2.
 The CSVWriter